kmomuphnie/Notes/bugs.md

 Thing about  `delete` in C++ and the free, the memory use mechanism.
 It wont reset when u free that, just like tell the computer: you can change this block of memory in the future `Calling delete will mark the memory area as free.
 It won't necessary reset its old value.`

+9.When dealing with the class which contains a head of a linked list, make sure WHEN you manipulate the linked list, you do Editting the linked list, For example, if `head == NULL`, you copy the head and think youself is building the linked list, but actually nothing happened in head, because you copy a NULL.
+Another example, when you trying to delete a node in the linked list, if the one you want to delete is the first one in the linked list, when you free it, make sure you use the original `head ` to free, otherwise, the head will points to a area which is already freeed and BAD_ACE may happen

+10. When you build the linked list in a order, make sure you check the first node of the linked list.

+11.consider the double linked list more often